Musab-Hassan/slickscrolljs/docs/docs/#2 - Offsets.md

 The [slickscroll webpage](https://slickscroll.musabhassan.com) demonstrates parallax scrolling with the slower images in the back.

-Let's take a look at an example that demonstrates how to setup offsets.
+The following is an example that demonstrates how to setup offsets.

 Let's take the following markup.
 ```html